noppanut15/depthviz/README.md

 > [!TIP]
-> Use `--depth-mode zero-based` to set the **starting depth and ending depth to 0m**. *(right figure)* This can be useful for displaying the depth from the surface.<br><br> Note that it assumes a descent and ascent rate of 1m/s between 0m and the actual starting depth from the dive log.<br><br> If accuracy is important, use `raw` (default mode) to display the actual depth values from the dive log.
+> Use `--depth-mode zero-based` to set the **starting depth and ending depth to 0m**. *(right figure)* This can be useful for displaying the depth from the surface.<br><br> Note that it assumes a descent and ascent rate of 1m/s between 0m and the actual starting/ending depth from the dive log.<br><br> If accuracy is important, use `raw` (default mode) to display the actual depth values from the dive log.
 The depth values **may start from some depth other than 0m, depending on when the dive computer started recording**. *(left figure)*

 #### Time Overlay Video